GitEasonXu/CarND-Behavioral-Cloning-P3/CarND-Behavioral-Cloning.md

 #### 2. Attempts to reduce overfitting in the model
 In order to reduce overfitting, I use three main methods:
 - **Add dropout layers:**
-The model contains dropout layers in order to reduce overfitting (model.py lines 168).
+The model contains dropout layers in order to reduce overfitting ([model.py](model.py#L168)).
 - **Augmented data:**
-Not only use center image, but also use left and right image, and flip each image(model.py lines 45)
+Not only use center image, but also use left and right image, and flip each image([model.py](model.py#L45))
 - **Collect more data:**
 In addition to the above methods, you can also use [Udacity self-driving car simulator](https://github.com/udacity/self-driving-car-sim)  to collect more data.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually ([model.py](model.py#L25)).

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, recovering from the left and right sides of the road.
+Each image was used to train the model.

 For details about how I created the training data, see the next section.